Rule 5.4 and the Historical Ban on Non-Lawyer Law Firm Ownership

 Since 2022, Washington state and North Carolina have also explored the potential benefits of reforming Rule 5.4, albeit on a more limited scale, by implementing pilot programs and other regulatory changes that allow some degree of non-lawyer participation.
 Although these measures are not as extensive as those in Utah and Arizona, they suggest a lingering interest in reforming these rules and a willingness for further changes in the future.

-On the other hand, Texas rejected modifications to Rule 5.4 in 2022.
-The lack of support from many of the largest legal markets, including California, New York, Illinois, and Florida has been a significant setback for these reforms.
 So, despite the isolated successes of Utah, Arizona, Washington, D.C., and North Carolina, the reluctance of these influential states to embrace these changes suggests that in the U.S., at least for now, widespread reform of rule 5.4. is unlikely.

 In any case, a professional legal industry driven by outside investment is probably not a realistic outcome.
 Ethical concerns and speculative benefits do not outweigh decades, often centuries, of prioritizing stability and maintaining long-established professional standards.
 Whether that is the right call remains to be seen, but for now it appears that the traditional structure of law firm ownership and management will persist.